GongYiLiao/guix-channel/README.md

-# flat's guix channel
+# A fork from flat's guix channel

-This is a personal collection of [GNU Guix][guix] package definitions.
-Refer to the manual for more information on [Guix Channels][guix-channel].
+This is a fork of [FlatWhatson's channel][flatwhatson-guix].

 ## Packages

-### emacs-native-comp

-Emacs built with support for native compilation of Elisp.

-This package once tracked the `feature/native-comp` branch on savannah, but now tracks `master` as the feature was merged for inclusion in Emacs 28.

-See [GccEmacs][gccemacs] for more information.

-### emacs-pgtk-native-comp
+### gccemacs-pgtk-lkg

-Emacs built with support for native compilation of Elisp and a new "pure" GTK3 rendering engine, bringing support for Wayland and improved performance on X.

-This package tracks an unofficial [pgtk-nativecomp][flatwhatson-pgtk] branch, which was once a merge of the `feature/pgtk` and `feature/native-comp` branches on savannah.
-Since native compilation was merged for inclusion in Emacs 28, this branch tracks `feature/pgtk` with slightly more frequent merges from `master`.

-See [masm11's branch][masm11-pgtk] for more information on PGTK.
+This package merge with master and pgtk branch with and `face-attribeute` function replaced, the motivation of `gccemacs-face-buffer-local-first.patch` can be found at [emacs-devel-disucssion][emacs-devel-fbl]

-### libgccjit-10
+### libgccjit-11

-An updated `libgccjit` package based on `gcc-10`.
-The `libgccjit` package in Guix is based on `gcc-9`, which is missing some changes that are important for `emacs-native-comp` performance.
+An updated `libgccjit` package based on `gcc-11`.

 ## Usage